-48. Experience Snow In Delhi At Snow World
+48. Experience Snow In Delhi At ISKATE By Roseate

-How about spending some time in igloos?
-And you won’t have to visit the snowy mountains, you can experience the Eskimo life right here in Delhi at Snow World that’s in DLF Mall Of India.
-And as you crawl in and out of those cute igloos, don’t forget to indulge in a snowball fight with your peeps!
-You can also go for more exciting activities like ski rides or the sliding slope.
+How about spending some time ice skating with your family?
+And you won’t have to visit the snowy mountains, you can experience the Eskimo life right here in Delhi at ISKATE that’s in Ambience mall.
+And as you slide left and right on your ice skates, don’t forget to indulge in a snowball fight with your peeps!
+You can also indulge in a great cup of coffee and more at their cafe!

 49. Shop For Trendy Leather Jackets From Yashwant Place

 Yashwant Place is an under-discovered gem in Chanakyapuri that has every leather garment and article of your dream at the cheapest rate and in fab quality!
 Swamped with foreign tourists and locals, alike, you will find them buying leather jackets and goodies in bulk!

 Where | Yashwant Place - Chanakyapuri

 50. Visit The Sulabh International Museum Of Toilets